ctrlflowjs/ctrlflow/README.md

 #### What is user automation?

 User automation means enabling users to automate parts of an application by letting them choose a triggering event and a series of actions to perform.
 It provides users advanced control of app logic without writing code or needing developer support.
-It's found in many popular enterprise tools like Airtable, Slack, and Trello, and with ctrl+flow it can be added to any Node.js web app.
+It's often found as a premium feature in many popular enterprise tools like Airtable, Slack, and Trello, and with ctrl+flow it can be added to any Node.js web app.

 #### How can you use it?
 - Enrich internal apps and reduce reliance on the dev team by enabling users to self-automate select scenarios